tiksem/KotlinSpirit/README.md

 ## Not rule
 The resultType of the rule is Char

 `val exp = !a` Matches one character, if it doesn't match rule a.
-If there is no such a character, it may happen only on the end of input, it outputs '\0' as a result
+If we are at the end of input, and `a` doesn't match EOF, it outputs '\0' as a result

 This rule is similar to some cases of the difference rule.
 For example `char - 'a'` is similar to `!char('a')`.
 The difference is only at the end of input.
 `!char('a')` matches the end of input, cause eof is catually not 'a', but `char - 'a'` doesn't match eof.